High temperature limits of test chambers

-There are many types of test chambers, but they all high and low temperature limits.
-Let's take a look at the typical high temperatures thresholds and why they exist.
+There are many types of temperature test chambers, but they all have limits of high and low temperature.
+Let’s take a look at the typical high temperatures thresholds and why they exist.

 Test chambers usually have wire heaters made of a material called Nichrome.
 By placing successive loops of heater wire, a greater amount of heat that is generated.
 The result looks a lot like the inside of a toaster.
 Fans circulate the air past the heaters, so the samples in the chamber are not exposed to radiant heat.
 It is very easy to add heaters and increase the speed and/or high limit of a chamber.